Lyra McKee: PM pays tribute to journalist on anniversary of shooting

 Mr Wheeler, performing at the Making Hope And History Rhyme event organised by the John and Pat Hume Foundation, told the audience he would like to dedicate the performance to Ms McKee and all her family and friends.

-Former US president Bill Clinton and ex-US secretary of state Hillary Clinton, both in Northern Ireland to attend events reflecting on the past and future of the peace deal, were also guests at a special screening in Belfast of a film about Ms McKee.
+Former US president Bill Clinton also paid tribute to Ms McKee as he attended a special screening in Belfast of a film about her alongside ex-US secretary of state Hillary Clinton.

+He described the film while addressing the event in Londonderry on Tuesday as “wonderful”.

+Mr Clinton said her life is a testament to the unlimited potential of the people of her generation.